dirkpetersen/nvflare-cancer/README.md

 ### Register a client site and clients

 If you are the `Org Admin` of a collaborating organization, you join by signing up at `https://myproject.mydomain.edu` with your email address, Name and password.
 In a second step you are asked to enter your Organization name.
 Pick `Org Admin` as your role before you add one or more client sites with number of GPUs and memory per GPU.
 Here you describe the computers with GPUs that you can access to install NVFlare clients.
 Give them self-explanatory client site names, for example if your site is a single Windows Laptop with an RTX-3080 GPU you may call it WSL-RTX3080.
+If you have an HPC system with A40 GPUs, call one client site HPC-A40.
 For AWS, lets register a client site with a single T4 GPU with 16GB memory, e.g. AWS-T4 (as of May 2024, the lowest cost instance type with a T4 is g4dn.xlarge, also there is a bug in NVFlare and you can only enter 15GB instead of 16GB memory.)

-### Install a client
+### Install a client in AWS

 Login as `Org Admin` at `https://myproject.mydomain.edu` and under DOWNLOADS -> Client Sites -> AWS-T4 click "Download Startup Kit" and keep the password.